lqhuang/blog/notes/2022-12-13-postgres-for-everything.md

 >   directly give it to the API.
 > - Use Postgres with a GraphQL adapter to deliver GraphQL if needed.
 >
-> There I’ve said it, just use Postgres for everything.
+> There I've said it, just use Postgres for everything.
 >
 > -- Stephan Schmidt